AIDRI/Self-driving-car-p1/README.md

 2 - Run [requirements.txt](https://github.com/AIDRI/Autopilot---part-1/blob/master/requirements.txt)

-3 - Download the [dataset](https://drive.google.com/file/d/1PZWa6H0i1PCH9zuYcIh5Ouk_p-9Gh58B/view). the official github page of the dataset can be found [here](https://github.com/SullyChen/driving-datasets)
+3 - Download the [dataset](https://drive.google.com/file/d/1PZWa6H0i1PCH9zuYcIh5Ouk_p-9Gh58B/view). the official github page of the dataset can be found [here](https://github.com/SullyChen/driving-datasets).
+Finally, extract your dataset on your path.
+Be sure the file data.txt is in your dataset folder.
+It is very important to create future pickle files.

+4 - Run the